 Level 5 Canopy Park Attractions

-There are a range of attractions available for purchase from Level 5.
-You can purchase tickets for one or many activities at self-service kiosks, concierge stations or online or via the Jewel Changi Airport app.
-Each attraction will cost you around 5 SGD.
+There is a range of attractions available for purchase from Level 5.
+Tickets can be purchased for one or many activities at self-service kiosks, concierge stations, online, or via the Jewel Changi Airport app.
+Attraction prices have increased since the 2019 opening.
+You can expect to burn through at least $100 to 200SGD for a family of four if you were to go all out!

 If you're a little short on time, and if you're not travelling with children, you might bypass some of these.
 However, there is still so much to see and take in as an adult.